 The exterior on the other hand dazzles in a fresh coat of pink and blue, looking all new.

-Just proves, never judge a book by its cover or a building.
+Just proves, never judge a book by its cover or a building by its paint.

 Anyway it was onwards to the main building of The Forest Research Institute.

 Completed in 1929, this iconic structure dominates the landscape in an extraordinary way.
 It easily bagged a starring role in the Bollywood blockbuster ‘Student of the Year’ as the alma mater.
 Incidentally this fantastic building was the only thing repeated in the sequel, Student of the Year 2.

 First impression, it reminded you of the Pantheon with its pillars and angled roof.
 The twin domes on the side were so Florentine.
 Maybe that is what the walk leader meant when he called it, ‘Greco- Roman architecture’.